-Section Overview: This section evaluates the quality and quantity of interdisciplinary planetary health research at the veterinary school and broader institution.
+The Ontario Veterinary College does not have an appointed faculty member that oversees planetary health or sustainable vetcare concepts integrated throughout courses in the DVM curriculum.
+Section Total (27 out of 86) Back to Summary Page here Interdisciplinary Research Section Overview: This section evaluates the quality and quantity of interdisciplinary planetary health research at the veterinary school and broader institution.
 Interactions between health and the environment are complex and multifactorial.
 While climate change has been extensively studied from an environmental science perspective, planetary health is an emerging field.
 As leading health institutions with talented researchers and research resources, veterinary schools should fund research studying the health effects of climate change and anthropogenic environmental toxins.
 This obligation is particularly strong because the public and policymakers are more attentive to climate change when its implications for health are emphasized.

-1. Are there researchers engaged in planetary health research and vetcare sustainability research at your veterinary school ?
-3 Yes, there are faculty members at the veterinary school who have a primary research focus in planetary health or vetcare sustainability.
-2 Yes, there are individual faculty members at the veterinary school who are conducting research related to planetary health or vetcare sustainability, but it is not their primary research focus.
-1 There are planetary health and/or vetcare sustainability researchers at the institution , but none associated with the veterinary school.
-0 No, there are no planetary health and/or vetcare sustainability researchers at the institution or veterinary school at this time.
+2.1.
+Are there researchers engaged in planetary health research and healthcare sustainability research at your institution?
+Yes, there are faculty members at the institution who have a primary research focus in planetary health or sustainable healthcare/vetcare.
+(3 points) Yes, there are individual faculty members at the institution who are conducting research related to planetary health or healthcare sustainability, OR are part of a national/international sustainability working group, but it is not their primary research focus.
+(2 points) There are sustainability researchers at the institution, but not specifically associated with healthcare/vetcare.
+(1 point) No, there are no planetary health and/or sustainability researchers at the institution at this time.
+(0 points) Score Assigned:

 The Ontario Veterinary College has faculty representatives on the One Health Institute Advisory Board and several affiliated faculty.
-The Director of the One Health Institute is Ontario Veterinary College's Dr. Cate Dewey, whose research focuses on prevention of zoonotic and food-borne disease, as well as community based projects to enhance the livelihoods of small-holder farmers.
-In addition, other Ontario Veterinary College faculty conduct research on topics such as vector-borne and zoonotic disease, public health informatics, sustainable parasite control, social and environmental determinants of health, wildlife and ecosystem health, and water, public health, and agriculture.

-2. Is there a dedicated department or institute for interdisciplinary planetary health research at your institution ?
-3 There is at least one dedicated department or institute for interdisciplinary planetary health research.
-2 There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.
-1 There is an Occupational and Environmental Health department , but no interdisciplinary department or institute for planetary health research.
-0 There is no dedicated department or institute.
+The outgoing Director of the One Health Institute is Ontario Veterinary College's Dr. Cate Dewey, whose research focuses on prevention of zoonotic and food-borne disease, as well as community based projects to enhance the livelihoods of small-holder farmers.
+In addition, other Ontario Veterinary College faculty conduct research on topics such as vector-borne and zoonotic disease, sustainable parasite control, social and environmental determinants of health, wildlife and ecosystem health, and water, public health, and agriculture.
+2.2.
+Is there a dedicated department or institute for interdisciplinary planetary health research at your institution?
+There is at least one dedicated department or institute for interdisciplinary planetary health research.
+(3 points) There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.
+(2 points) There is an Occupational and Environmental Health department, but no interdisciplinary department or institute for planetary health research.
+(1 points) There is no dedicated department or institute.
+(0 points) Score Assigned: